nobility-suite/DescentIntoDarkness/README.md

 Descent is inteded for use as an instanced system.
 Cave systems are generated individually, and do not care if they intersect.

-*Descent is an experimental concept mod for CivEx: reddit.com/r/civex *
+*Descent is an experimental concept plugin for CivEx: reddit.com/r/civex *

 ---